yyasha27/Scheduler-Frontend/README.md

-# Mavens-Doctor-Rep
+Doctor Representative Scheduler
-Front end modules for Doctor Representative Management Website
+Front end modules for Doctor Representative Scheduler Application The application is implemented using Reactjs